The Robbs: Rebirth as Cherokee

-In 1971, the group changed their name to Cherokee, and re-emphazised their country rock influenced sound.
+In 1971, the group changed their name to Cherokee, and re-emphasized their country rock influenced sound.
 The four band members also reverted to their birth names for their work with this band.
 They released one self-titled studio album as Cherokee, as well as the 1971 non-LP single "Girl, I've Got News for You".
 Both the album and the single featured the participation of Chris Hillman of the Byrds.
 However, the album did not chart, nor did the album's lead single "Rosianna".

 The follow-up single ("Girl, I've Got News for You") charted in the top 40 on radio stations in at least six U.S. states as well as in Kingston, Ontario, Canada.
 However, as had happened with numerous singles credited to The Robbs, nationally the single only appeared on Billboards "Bubbling Under" chart, as well as the equivalent charts in Cash Box and Record World.